httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The priority scheme defined by this document is primarily focused on the prioritization of HTTP response messages (see {{Section 3.4 of HTTP}}).
-It defines new priority parameters ({{parameters}}) and their conveyors ({{header-field}}
-and {{frame}}) intended to communicate the priority of responses to a server that is responsible for prioritizing them. {{server-scheduling}} provides considerations for servers about acting on those signals in combination with other inputs and factors.
+It defines new priority parameters ({{parameters}}) and a means of conveying those parameters ({{header-field}} and {{frame}}), which is intended to communicate the priority of responses to a server that is responsible for prioritizing them. {{server-scheduling}} provides considerations for servers about acting on those signals in combination with other inputs and factors.

 The CONNECT method (see {{Section 9.3.6 of HTTP}}) can be used to establish tunnels.
 Signaling applies similarly to tunnels; additional considerations for